muhammadizzuddin/muhammadizzuddin/README.md

 I'm Muhammad Izzuddin, Food Technology fresh graduates from IPB University

-- 🔭 I’m currently unemployed, and looking for acquiring new skill in programming.
+🔭 Currently exploring the world of programming while on the hunt for new opportunities.
+📚 Passionate about learning and always up for a challenge.
-- 📫 How to reach me: muhammadizzddn@proton.me
+📫 Let’s connect: muhammadizzddn@proton.me
-- ⚡ Fun fact: ask me about books!
+⚡ Fun fact: I can talk about books for hours—ask me anything!